 Conduct

-The consent holder and any assistants should ensure whilst trading his/her current identity badge is worn at all times.
+The consent holder and any assistants should ensure that, whilst trading, their current identity badge is worn at all times.

 The consent holder and any assistants employed by them shall ensure the public are treated fairly and with courtesy.